 11 There is much more we would like to say about this, but it is difficult to explain, especially since you have become spiritually dull and do not seem to listen.

-13 For someone who lives on milk is not accustomed to the word of righteousness, for he is an infant.
+13 For someone who lives on milk is still an infant and doesn’t know how to do what is right.

-14 But solid food is for the mature, who because of practice have their senses trained to discern good and evil.
+14 Solid food is for those who are mature, who because of practice have their senses trained to discern good and evil.

-In the 21st century, doctors recommend babies do not have solid food until around 6 months of age.
-Newborn babies need that 6 months of breastmilk or formula for their stomachs to mature, to be able to handle solid food.
-And breastmilk or formula is the best thing for a baby, perfectly designed for a baby’s body, to give them all the right nutrients during that first six months.
+In the 21st century, doctors recommend babies do not have solid food until around six months of age.
+Why is this so?
+Newborn babies need six months of breastmilk or formula for their stomachs to mature to handle solid food.
+And breastmilk or formula is the best thing for a baby, perfectly designed for a baby’s body to give all the proper nutrients during the early months of their lives.

-By ages 4 to 6 months, most babies are ready to begin eating some solid foods as a complement to breast-feeding or formula-feeding.
+By the age of 4 to 6 months, most babies are ready to begin eating moderate amounts of solid foods to complement breastfeeding or formula-feeding.

-People may disagree about the exact timing on exactly 6 months.
-Some people think you should breastfeed for two years (although that is not exclusive breastfeeding), but no doctor in the world recommends that a 14-year-old be fed breastmilk or formula.
+People may disagree about the exact amount of time required.
+Some people think babies need to be breastfed for two years (although that is not exclusive breastfeeding), but no doctor recommends that a 14-year-old be fed breastmilk or formula.
 Or even a 3-year-old (Mayo Clinic).

 Why?
-Because breastmilk or formula or made for babies.
+Because breastmilk or formula for babies.
 And no 3-year-old wants to be called a baby.
-In fact, doctors will tell you that too much milk (and not enough food) is not good either.
+Doctors will tell you that too much milk (and not enough solid food) is not good either.
 It can lead to iron deficiency anemia (http://www.kevinmd.com/blog/2013/10/4-myths-truths-milk.html).

 But what about children of the King who are still acting like spiritual babies and partaking only of milk and not solid food?

 Paul was quite clear.
-He understood that people that had recently become the Father’s children are indeed spiritual babies.
-They need baby food, the milk of the word.
-On the other end of the continuum, there are mature, spiritual children that have great facility with solid food and the meat of the word.
+He understood that people who had recently become the Father’s children were indeed spiritual babies.
+They need baby food, the milk of the Word.
+On the other end of the continuum, there are mature, spiritual children of the King who handle solid food and the meat of the Word.

 1 Corinthians 2:14-3:3